Active Substance: roflumilast

 What is Daliresp used for?

-Daliresp is used to treat severe chronic obstructive pulmonary disease (COPD) in adults who have chronic bronchitis (long-term inflammation of their airways), and whose COPD flares up frequently.
+Daliresp is used to treat severe chronic obstructive pulmonary disease (COPD) in adults who have chronic bronchitis (long-term inflammation of the airways), and whose COPD flares up frequently.
 COPD is a long-term disease in which the airways and air sacs inside the lungs become damaged or blocked, leading to difficulty breathing air in and out of the lungs.

 Daliresp is not used on its own but as an ‘add-on’ to treatment with bronchodilators (medicines that widen the airways in the lungs).